hypre-space/hypre/babel-runtime/HYPRE_README.txt

 up by doing source /usr/apps/java/default/setup.csh (or setup.sh if you run bash)

-  Some build system bugs which need to be fixed...
-****** In subdirectory sidl there are 2 empty .c files.
-I had to make corresponding empty .o files by hand.  sidl_Resolve_IOR.o, sidl_Scope_IOR.o
-A "make clean" will delete these, so you have to restore them by hand.

-***** sidl/*.h needs to be automatically copied into hypre/include -
-      many header files are needed to build test drivers.
-For now I'm doing it by hand.
-Not a Babel runtime issue, but the same needs to be done for the Babel interface header files, babel/bHYPRE*/*.h

 ---- the rest of this file is from an older readme file, not recently
      tested ...